-The following selected consolidated statements of income data for the three years ended December 31, 2018, 2019, and 2020, and the selected consolidated balance sheets data as of December 31, 2019 and 2020 have been derived from our audited consolidated financial statements included elsewhere in this annual report.
+The following selected consolidated statements of income data for the years ended December 31, 2019, 2020, and 2021 and the selected consolidated balance sheets data as of December 31, 2020 and 2021 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+Our historical results are not necessarily indicative of results expected for any future periods.
 The selected consolidated financial data should be read in conjunction with our audited consolidated financial statements and related notes and "Item 5.
 Operating and Financial Review and Prospects" in this annual report.
 Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States, or U.S. GAAP.

-Our selected consolidated statements of income data for the two years ended December 31, 2016 and 2017, and our selected consolidated balance sheets data as of December 31, 2016, 2017, and 2018 have been derived from our audited consolidated financial statements not included in this annual report.
+Our selected consolidated statements of income data for the years ended December 31, 2017, and 2018 and our selected consolidated balance sheets data as of December 31, 2017, 2018, and 2019 have been derived from our audited consolidated financial statements not included in this annual report.